ewfruitcake/burgerpricing/README.md

 - We do see quite a number of outliers for quantity when quantity is roughly >88 or so
 - We can either remove the outliers now for price and quantity or transform both price and quantity and see whether that helps.
 We will wait to see the results of transforming and evaluate if necessary.

-## Research questions
-- “How does the time of year impact price elasticity of burger café menu items?”
-- “How can burger café menu item prices be modeled by time of year?”
-- “How can beverage sales volume be modeled by time of year?”

-## Regression
 ### Dependent & Independent variable selection
 The dependent variable (y) will be quantity.
 The independent variable (x) will be price along with other independent variables for optimizing price by product and time of year.